MobSF/Mobile-Security-Framework-MobSF/README.md

 ## Contribution, Feature Requests & Bugs

-* Read [CONTRIBUTING.md](https://github.com/MobSF/Mobile-Security-Framework-MobSF/blob/master/.github/CONTRIBUTING.md) before opening bugs, feature requests and pull request.
+* "Read CONTRIBUTING.md before opening bugs, feature requests, and pull requests."
 * For Project updates and announcements, follow [@ajinabraham](https://twitter.com/ajinabraham) or [@OpenSecurity_IN](https://twitter.com/OpenSecurity_IN).
-* Github Issues are only for tracking bugs and feature requests.
+* "Github Issues are only for tracking bugs and feature requests.
 Do not post support or help queries there.
-We have a slack channel for that.
+We have a slack channel for that."
+"GitHub" Issues are only for tracking bugs and feature requests.
+Do not post support or help queries there.
+We have a Slack channel for that."

-### Static Analysis - Android
+* ### Static Analysis - Android

 ![mobsf_android_static_analysis](https://user-images.githubusercontent.com/4301109/95506503-f9b6c980-097d-11eb-803a-f88321e1feb7.gif)